How to use Adobe firefly

 1From the Firefly homepage, click “Text to image”

-2You will see a large prompt text box in the centre of the screen
+2You’ll see a large prompt box in the centre of the screen

-3Type your description — start simple, for example: “A cozy coffee shop interior at golden hour, soft warm lighting, wooden furniture”
+3Type your description — start simple, something like: “A cozy coffee shop interior at golden hour, soft warm lighting, wooden furniture”

-4Set your Aspect Ratio on the right panel — choose 1:1 for social media, 16:9 for thumbnails and wallpapers, 9:16 for Stories
+4Set the Aspect Ratio on the right panel — 1:1 for social media, 16:9 for thumbnails and wallpapers, 9:16 for Stories

-5Set Content Type — choose Photo for photorealistic results, Art for illustrated styles, or leave on None to let the AI decide
+5Set Content Type — Photo for photorealistic results, Art for illustrated styles, or leave it on None and let Firefly decide

-8Click any image to see a full-size preview → click “Download” to save as PNG or JPEG
+8Click an image for a full-size preview, then “Download” to save as PNG or JPEG (free-tier downloads carry a watermark)

 ▶ Copy This Beginner Prompt A young professional woman working at a minimalist standing desk in a bright modern home office, large windows, plants in background, soft natural morning light, photorealistic, sharp focus, 4K